sankalplele/backend-tutorial-project/Readme.md

 npm install bcrypt jsonwebtoken
 ```

+#### Middlewares in mongoose

+##### Using .pre() and .post()

-3. **_Middlewares in mongoose_**: Just before or after the data is saved, updated, deleted, etc. drom the DB, we can have middlewares, example, in mongoose we have `pre` and `post`.
+3. Just before or after the data is saved, updated, deleted, etc. drom the DB, we can have middlewares, example, in mongoose we have `pre` and `post`.
 This will help us to process the data for tasks such as hashing, encryption or decryption.

 ```
 userSchema.pre("save", async function (next) {